jo-gay/py_alpha_amd_release/README.md

 - Completely python/numpy/scipy based codebase.
 No C/C++/... code, which should facilitate portability and understandability.

 ## Usage example
-Try out the sample script provided:
+Try out the sample script provided, to register two versions of an image of cilia (one has been rotated by 20 degrees):
 - python3 register\_framework\_example.py ./test\_images/reference\_example.png ./test\_images/floating\_example.png

 ## Installation
-Clone the project and then install the prerequisites e.g.
+Clone the project from github, and then install the prerequisites e.g.

 **pip**
 - pip install -r requirements.txt